New riddle of induction: Habit formation

 Induction itself is essentially animal expectation or habit formation.
 Ostensive learning is a case of induction, and a curiously comfortable one, since each man's spacing of qualities and kind is enough like his neighbor's.
 In contrast, the "brute irrationality of our sense of similarity" offers little reason to expect it being somehow in tune with the unanimated nature, which we never made.
 Why inductively obtained theories about it should be trusted is the perennial philosophical problem of induction.
 Quine, following Watanabe, suggests Darwin's theory as an explanation: if people's innate spacing of qualities is a gene-linked trait, then the spacing that has made for the most successful inductions will have tended to predominate through natural selection.
 However, this cannot account for the human ability to dynamically refine one's spacing of qualities in the course of getting acquainted with a new area.

 Similar predicates used in philosophical analysis

 Quus

 In his book Wittgenstein on Rules and Private Language, Saul Kripke proposed a related argument that leads to skepticism about meaning rather than skepticism about induction, as part of his personal interpretation (nicknamed "Kripkenstein" by some) of the private language argument.
 He proposed a new form of addition, which he called quus, which is identical with "+" in all cases except those in which either of the numbers added are equal to or greater than 57; in which case the answer would be 5, i.e.:

 He then asks how, given certain obvious circumstances, anyone could know that previously when I thought I had meant "+", I had not actually meant quus.
-Kripke then argues for an interpretation of Wittgenstein as holding that the meanings of words are not individually contained mental entities.
+Kripke then argues for an interpretation of Wittgenstein as holding that there are no facts about my past behavior or my current state that make it such that it is correct (consistent with my previous intention) to go on using the sign "+" in either the plus-like or quus-like manner.